TT-World/Microsoft-learn-RazorPagesPizza/README.md

 # Microsoft-learn-RazorPagesPizza
 <b>Build web apps with ASP.NET Core for beginners.</b>

 With this repository I'm learning web development so that I can get internships.
-I am using microsoft learn examples.
-I follow the instructions and upload the code to GitHub so that I can have the flexibilty to modify the application while sharing it.
+I am using microsoft learn examples.<br> I follow the instructions and upload the code to GitHub so that I can have the flexibilty to modify the application while sharing it.

 I am currently busy with this tutorial......
 Click <a href="https://learn.microsoft.com/en-gb/training/modules/create-razor-pages-aspnet-core/">here</a> to view the the tutorial from Microsoft learn website